deannie-choi/Used-Car-Price-Prediction/README.md

 ---

 💡 What I Learned
-How to clean and explore messy real-world data
+- How to clean and explore messy real-world data

-Why log-transforming skewed variables like price improves regression
+- Why log-transforming skewed variables like price improves regression

-How to engineer interpretable features like car_age and mileage_per_year
+- How to engineer interpretable features like car_age and mileage_per_year

-The importance of encoding and simplifying categorical variables
+- The importance of encoding and simplifying categorical variables

-The value of hyperparameter tuning in boosting model performance
+- The value of hyperparameter tuning in boosting model performance

+👤 Author
+Dean Choi
+📧 cdh0118@gmail.com
+🔗 LinkedIn